-Kris Munn has been working to make Red Hook and Tivoli a better place for over a decade.
-He is asking for your support to continue that work as your county legislator.
+Kris Munn has been working to make Red Hook and Tivoli a better place for over a decade and was elected to the Dutchess County Legislature on November 7, 2017.

 Preserving Our Farms and Open Space